 - Meets Minimum qualifications with no experience.
 Apprentice level; Needs additional certification or considerable training. - hire at range minimum/base. - 2 to 3 years of some relevant experience (or equivalency); Needs additional related training, education and/or possesses some experience or knowledge related to the position - hire up to 87% of midpoint of the pay range; - 4 to 5 years of moderate relevant experience (or equivalency); May have performed same or similar prior work experience and knowledge; May require additional related training and education. - hire up to 90% of midpoint of the pay range - 6 to 8 years of significant relevant experience (or equivalency); The individual has performed in the same position or similar prior work experience and knowledge.
-Would require minimal training and orientation hire up to 95% of midpoint of the pay range - 9 years or greater hire up to 100% of the midpoint.
+Would require minimal training and orientation <a href="https://example.com/hire.go/hi - 9 years or greater hire up to 100% of the midpoint.
 This individual is fully capable and proficient to perform the duties of the position, with little or no training, education or orientation, other to county protocols, policies and programs.